Apostolic Nunciature to Vanuatu

 The Apostolic Nunciature to Vanuatu is an ecclesiastical office of the Catholic Church in Vanuatu.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
-The nuncio resides in Wellington, New Zealand; the position has been vacant since 16 June 2018.
+The title Apostolic Nuncio to Vanuatu is usually held by the prelate appointed Apostolic Nuncio to New Zealand; he resides in Wellington, New Zealand.